Teens are having disturbing interactions with chatbots. Here's how to lower the risks

 "When you're only or exclusively interacting with computers who are agreeing with you, then you don't get to develop those skills," he says.

-But there have been numerous reports of individuals experiencing delusions, or what's being referred to as AI psychosis after prolonged interactions with chatbots.
-This, as well as the concern over risks of suicide, has lead psychologists to warned that AI chatbots poses serious risks to the mental health and safety of teens as well as vulnerable adults.
+But there have been numerous reports of individuals experiencing delusions, or what's being referred to as AI psychosis, after prolonged interactions with chatbots.
+This, as well as the concern over risks of suicide, has led psychologists to warn that AI chatbots pose serious risks to the mental health and safety of teens as well as vulnerable adults.

 2. Stay engaged with kids' online lives